 We began our research by looking for a fish that was rapidly increasing in popularity here, but not currently being raised in this country nor caught in the wild in US waters.
 It had to be a fish that is high in nutritional content and is very desirable to the culinary world.
 We decided on the Mediterranean Sea Bass, also known as Branzino.

 Raising this fish in a recirculating aquaculture system (“RAS”), a land based system that cleans and recirculates water in which the fish grow, provides the most environmentally sustainable method of raising fish available today.
 The location of our 63,000 sq. ft. facility at repurposed manufacturing site in Waterbury, CT allows us to sell our fish as a local product right in the middle of the largest seafood market in the United States.
-And because our system recovers virtually all waste by-products of fish cultivation we can use these materials to grow vegetables and other fresh produce in our indoor aquaponics system.
+Additionally, our system recovers virtually all waste by-products of fish cultivation which we provide to local farmers to use as fertilizer for their vegetable and other fresh produce operations.

 Our facility is a sparkling example of a state-of-the-art aquaculture center – the only commercial scale facility in the United States growing Branzino and one of only a few RAS facilities in the world that raises ocean-going fish in saltwater.
-Coupling this saltwater system with a fresh water aquaponics system represents a game changing innovation that we believe will influence the future course of aquaculture and aquaponics in this country.
 We invite you to come by and see all the innovative things we are doing to bring fresh seafood production back to the United States.

 We believe that quality and security of seafood available in the US today leave much to be improved.
 American’s should be able to enjoy higher quality fish that comes from a safer, traceable and sustainable seafood production system in this country.
 This includes responsible wild-catch fisheries as well as many forms of well-managed pond and lagoon, ocean cage and RAS aquaculture.
 Through future expansion into new markets and the addition of numerous seafood species to our product line, Ideal Fish plans to play a significant role in the development of a robust, sustainable aquaculture industry in the United States.